-- Age (AGE) values greater than 90 are set to 90 for all NIS records to de-identify the data. - At least one Partner required ages in years (AGE) to be set to the midpoints of age ranges.
+- Ages (AGE) over 89 are aggregated into a single category of 90 years or older in the HCUP nationwide databases starting in data year 2012. - At least one Partner required ages in years (AGE) to be set to the midpoints of age ranges.